Weddings

 My “Ideal Client”

 My “Ideal Client” is someone who is invested in their own experience and spending time with their loved ones, not who looks any particular way or is spending a certain amount.
 They can be unconventional or traditional.
-I want couples who willfully choose to feel like themselves on one of the most important days of their lives and have genuine memories visualized.
-To not be pushed into a Bride or Groom mold that feels wrong for them, or be “influencer-ed” into doing something they won’t genuinely enjoy.
+I want couples who willfully choose to feel like themselves on one of the most important days of their lives and have consciously aim to have genuine memories visualized.
+To not be pushed into a Bride or Groom mold that feels wrong for them, or be “influencer-ed” into doing something they won’t truly enjoy.
 If you do love those trendy things, please, please let nothing stop you.
 Don’t get me wrong, I -adore- exquisite florals, and the breathtaking visuals of a wedding where there is budget to spend.
 I will photograph the crap out of them, not just because I deeply enjoy it, but because you must love them too if you’re investing so much in them.
-They just aren’t the end-all be-all to have a breath-taking or heartfelt photo, a happy couple, gorgeous celebration, or a great party.
+They just aren’t the end-all be-all to have a breathtaking or heartfelt photo, a happy couple, or a great party.
 Nor are they the qualifier for my services.

 I Want your Wedding and Your Photos to Feel Like You

-To branch off of the last point, there are all kinds of conventions and pressures placed on weddings; family expectations, and viral-social media culture makes it all the more challenging to focus on what’s real and meaningful to you and not necessarily what’s trendy.
+To branch off of the last point, there are all kinds of conventions and pressures placed on weddings; family expectations, and viral-social media culture makes it all the more challenging to focus on what’s real and meaningful to you and not necessarily what’s conventional or trendy.
 I will always encourage you to only do what feels authentic and true to yourselves.
 If you want to feel like you’re in a passionate romance movie for your portraits, we can make that happen, but if you’d prefer more reserved, stoic portraits with minimal PDA, or you want to goof around and make eachother laugh, or have a more glamorous vibe, or any combination of the above and beyond; there’s no reason not to.
 Most of my couples have told me they feel awkward in front of a camera because they aren’t professional models; that’s seriously the norm.
 None of them look awkward in their photos because they’re more focused on eachother than on the camera.
 In an ideal world we’ll feel more like we’re hanging out than that we’re having a photo shoot.
 If you get stuck in your head while “trying to be natural” (also totally normal), I’m there to offer direction and help you relax.
 And if you like the glam/vogue/cool guy shots, but need a little help with posing, I gotchu.
 Tell me your goals and I’ll advise on how we can achieve them.

 More Human Than Business